Applying for a Rental Property – Tenants Process

 - Ministry of Justice Tenancy Tribunal orders

 If this is the first time you have looked for a rental property and you have no tenancy history we follow up alternative references, like employers or character references.
 We pass on the applications and checks to the property owner who makes the final choice of who will be the new tenants for their property.

-When your application is accepted we meet to explain and sign your Tenancy Agreement.
+When your application is accepted we explain and sign your Tenancy Agreement.
 You make the upfront payments and set up a weekly Automatic Payment for your rent.

 PERIODIC TENANCY – an agreement for an indefinite period until it is lawfully terminated by either party or by the Residential Tenancies Tribunal.

 FIXED TERM TENANCY – a specific time agreed upon at the beginning of the tenancy (usually three, six or twelve months).
 The duration of the tenancy is guaranteed for you, but you are also legally responsible for the rent until the end of the tenancy – even if you decide you want to move out early.